site-mobile-logo

 Solid Drawing In Animation: The Definition

-Solid Drawing is a method used in 2D animation to give a picture depth and weight.
-This method creates a three-dimensional impression for the two-dimensional image.
+Solid Drawing Animation is the technique that make any drawing believable on a 2D surface.
+Solid Drawing usually used in 2D animation and helps animators create a three-dimensional impression for the two-dimensional image.

 The Primary Uses Of Solid Drawing In Animation